gab-cat/merchkins-app/docs/knowledge-base/payout-system.md

 1. System calculates previous week's period (Wed-Tue)
 2. Queries all active organizations
 3. For each organization:
-   - Aggregates all PAID orders in period
+   - Aggregates all PAID orders **paid during the period** (based on payment date, not order date)
+   - Includes any pending adjustments from previous payouts (refunds/cancellations)
    - Calculates gross amount
    - Applies platform fee
-   - Calculates net amount
+   - Calculates net amount (after adjustments)
    - Creates payout invoice record
+   - Links orders to invoice (prevents double-counting)
 4. Optionally sends email notifications

+**Important:** Orders are assigned to payout periods based on **when payment was received** (`paidAt`), not when the order was placed.
+This ensures accurate accounting - if a customer places an order on Tuesday but pays on Wednesday, the order is included in Wednesday's payout period.

 ### Invoice Contents